3/27-3/31 – Spring Break Camp (Ages 7-12)

 A: Yes!
 The orientation is mandatory for all skaters in our league.
 Depending on your level of experience, you will start at a different practice, but not with a different process.
 We are prepared to welcome you, regardless of your skating level.
-If after going through the orientation you have questions, there will be contact information for you to get in touch with us!
+Email email@example.com to get started.

 Q: I know I can’t borrow a mouthguard, and I need one to play.
 Where can I get one?

-A: You can get one at the Hangar when you join us (more in the digital orientation), or you can get it at Five Stride or Oaks Park (links below).
+A: You can get one at the Hangar when you join us or you can get it at Five Stride or Oaks Park (links below).

 Q: I know I can borrow yours, but where could I buy derby gear?